 There has been no significant changes in the nature of these activities during the year.

 Review of operations

-The profit of the company for the financial year after provision for income tax was \$147,313 (2016 profit : \$58,710), which is a 251% increase as compared with the previous year.
-This is largely due to the \$62,812 loss on disposal of fixed assets in 2016 when the Prahran Market branch was closed, as well as no longer operating the Prahran Market Branch which operated at at loss.
+The profit of the company for the financial year after provision for income tax was \$67,664 (2017 profit: \$147,313), which is a 54.1 % decrease as compared with the previous year.